 - Unlike most religions or spiritual beliefs, Buddha’s teachings were spread by nonviolent methods such as word of mouth or art.

 Gautama Buddha (c.
 563/480 – c.
-483/400 BCE), also known as Siddhārtha Gautama or simply the Buddha, was a monk, mendicant, sage, philosopher and teacher on whose teachings Buddhism was founded.
+483/400 BCE), also known as Siddhārtha Gautama or simply the Buddha, was a monk, mendicant, sage, philosopher, and teacher on whose teachings Buddhism was founded.
 He is believed to have lived and taught mostly in the northeastern part of ancient India sometime between the 6th and 4th centuries BCE.

 Buddha taught a Middle Way between sensual indulgence and the severe asceticism, and he is the primary figure in Buddhism.
 He is believed by Buddhists to be an enlightened teacher who attained full Buddhahood and shared his insights to help sentient beings end rebirth and suffering.
-Accounts of his life, discourses and monastic rules are believed by Buddhists to have been summarised after his death and memorised by his followers.
+Accounts of his life, discourses, and monastic rules are believed by Buddhists to have been summarised after his death and memorized by his followers.
 Various collections of teachings attributed to him were passed down by oral tradition and first committed to writing about 400 years later.

 Explore Buddhist Art

 - Mucalinda Sheltering Buddha